Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

 Several comments are in order: \begin{itemize} \item[(i)] The argument is similar in spirit to the one that Vafa and Witten gave~\cite{Vafa:1983tf} to show that baryon number symmetry is not spontaneously broken in QCD, where the baryon current two-point function is also afflicted by disconnected diagrams.
 However, the two-point functions of operators that carry baryon number must decay exponentially because gluons do not carry baryon number, i.e.~there are no ``disconnected diagrams.''

+\item[(ii)] The bound is completely blind to the details of the Wilson line (e.g.~its shape), because it is a pure phase.
+(We could also consider more complicated electric flux configurations consistent with Gauss' law.)
+Since the bound is unchanged, it seems plausible to attribute the exponential decay in~\eqref{strongvwii} to massive electric charges at~$x$ and~$y$, rather than the electric flux configuration extending between them.\footnote{~TD thanks Max Metlitski for a useful discussion about this point.}

-\item[(ii)] The bound~\eqref{strongvwii} not only shows that the charged electrons decouple at long distances.
+\item[(iii)] The bound~\eqref{strongvwii} not only shows that the charged electrons decouple at long distances.
 It also rules out the existence of non-perturbative electrically charged massless bound states.
-Given the Coulomb repulsion between the charged constituents of such putative bound states, this is of course entirely reasonable.
+This is reasonable, given the Coulomb repulsion between the charged constituents of such putative bound states.

-\item[(iii)] Another implication of~\eqref{strongvwii} (which can be thought of as a special case of (ii)) is that there are no composite scalar Higgs fields (which would necessarily have even~$q$) that can condense and Higgs the~$U(1)$ gauge group to its~$\Z_q$ subgroup.
-Precisely such a phase is engineered in section~\ref{section: TQFT deformation}, and shown to match all anomalies, by introducing a fundamental Higgs field~$h$ of charge~$q$ and giving it a vev via a suitable potential.
-Here we see that this scenario cannot arise dynamically in QED$_3$ as long as~$m \neq 0$.
+A special case is that there are no composite scalar Higgs fields (necessarily with even~$q$) that can condense and Higgs the~$U(1)$ gauge group to its~$\Z_q$ subgroup.
+Precisely such a phase is engineered in section~\ref{section: TQFT deformation}, and shown to match all anomalies, by introducing a fundamental Higgs field~$h$ of charge~$q$ and giving it a vev.
+Here we see that this scenario cannot arise dynamically in QED$_3$ as long as~$m \neq 0$. \end{itemize}

-\item [(iv)] The argument above also extends to QED$_4$, i.e.~$U(1)$ gauge theory in four spacetime dimensions with any number of charged Dirac fermions.
-These theories must be in a Coulomb phase whenever all fermions have suitably positive Dirac masses -- an essentially obvious conclusion, given that the theories are weakly coupled. \end{itemize}

-Since all electrically charged degrees of freedom -- fundamental and composite -- decouple at long distances, it is reasonable to conclude that the low-energy theory is described by free Maxwell theory (plus suitable higher-derivative corrections), for all~$m > 0$.
-Thus the theory is in a Coulomb phase with spontaneously broken~$U(1)_m$ symmetry and the photon is the corresponding NGB.
-This immediately implies that the Coulomb phase that we found in section~\ref{subsection:largemphase} in fact persists to all~$\vec m \neq 0$.
-And since the Chern-Simons levels~\eqref{qfqmCS} are also constant throughout this phase (they are quantized and cannot change smoothly), it follows that all conclusions about the symmetry-breaking pattern established at large masses hold through the phase diagram, except possibly at the origin~$\vec m=0$.
-This fact will allow us to unambiguously pin down the physics of the massless theory at~$\vec m = 0$ in section~\ref{section:zeromass} below.
+Since all electrically charged degrees of freedom -- fundamental and composite -- decouple at long distances, it is reasonable to conclude that the low-energy theory contains a (nearly) free photon for all~$m > 0$.
+Thus the theory is in a Coulomb phase with spontaneously broken~$U(1)_m$ symmetry, and the photon is the corresponding NGB.
+This can be rephrased in terms of the emergent, continuous electric 1-form symmetry~\cite{Gaiotto:2014kfa} that is present in this phase.
+This symmetry is explicitly broken by the charged fermions in the UV theory, but it emerges below the charged matter gap that is present as long as~$m \neq 0$.